 Here are the points that an analysis template includes:

-- Change Management Model:- Selecting a change management model could be challenging as you have to consider multiple factors before going with a particular one.
+- Change Management Model:- Selecting a change management model can be challenging as you have to consider multiple factors before going with a particular one.
 Once you have decided on the model, you have to follow the principles of the selected model to analyze the change.

 - Date of issue:- Note the date when you faced an issue as it helps you to keep a track of events.
 Let's say if you face the same type of issue repeatedly, this template will help you to analyze how many times you have faced such issues and when was the first time you encountered it.